erolm-a/colla-framework/futurework.md

 - Add ML on the grammar rather than relying on a potentially forgetful and/or bugged greedy picker.
 - Finetune a seq2seq model that translated into classical intent-slots, for example finetune a pretrained BART on linguistic question detection and translation.
 - Scrap the intent system and use a more powerful query rewriter system.
+Approaches like this are hardly introspectable and require massive datasets, so we assume this won't happen in the near future.

 ## On intent-query translation